obinopaul/Pore-Pressure-Prediction-for-Oil-and-Gas/README.md

 3. ExtraTreesRegressor: with insights from the Pycaret model, an ExtraTreesRegressor algorithm (from the Sklearn Library) was used to develop a custom machine learning model.
 The model was fine-tuned and evaluated, resulting in an R2 score of 97.4%, a little higher than the PyCaret model

+## Helpful tips to work with the various models

+In the models folder, you will find that different models have been developed to predict pore pressure, and each of these models have been trained on different representations of the dataset.
+1. The evalml.Xgboost_Regressor is the first model that was trained using evalml, an auto machine learning framework.
+To work with this model, you do not need any prior data preprocessing, you simply need to load the model and ask it to make predictions using the raw data.
+However, its performance is only at 95% compared to the rest of the models.
+2. To work with the pycaret model, you have to load any of the processed dataset (check the folder 'Dataset/processed/*').
+Keep in mind that you will need to concat the feature and label data (i.e for any of Train, validation, or test dataset).
+3. For the sklearn model, use this "pipeline_ExtraTreesRegressor_r2_97_4.pkl", It is the saved pipeline, which contains both the saved model, as well as the preprocessor.
+You can use the same pre-processed data as earlier, but you do NOT need to concatenate it.
+It should give you the required output.

 "#Pore_Pressure_Prediction_for_Oil_and_Gas"